Tech giant Google has announced that it will shut down the G Suite app, Currents, which was introduced in 2019.

 “Before we do this, we will deliver new capabilities in Spaces to help you communicate and collaborate more effectively,” it added.

-These include support for larger communities and leadership communication, investments in advanced search, tools for content moderation, and more.
+These include support for larger communities and leadership communication, advanced search investments, content moderation tools, and more.

 The company said it is also investing in search and discoverability, platform capabilities for app development, and enterprise-grade security and compliance, including data protection, data loss prevention (DLP), and Vault support.